-To date, all of our revenue consists of collaboration revenue, earned from collaboration agreements with Moderna, Ionis and Affini-T. These agreements may include the following types of promised goods or services: (i) grants of licenses, (ii) performance of research and development services and (iii) participation on joint research and/or development committees.
+To date, all of our revenue consists of collaboration revenue, earned from collaboration agreements with Moderna, Ionis and Affini-T. These agreements may include the following types of promised goods or services: (i) grants of licenses; (ii) performance of research and development services and (iii) participation on joint research and/or development committees.
 They also may include options to obtain licenses to our intellectual property or to extend the term of the research activities.
-Our revenues under such collaboration agreements were \$0.2 million and \$1.7 z. million for the years ended December 31, 2021 and 2022, respectively.
-Our revenues under collaboration agreements were \$11.6 million for the nine months ended September 30, 2022 and 2023, respectively.
+Our revenues under such collaboration agreements were \$44.8 million and \$17.2 million for the years ended December 31, 2023 and 2022, respectively.

-For additional information about our revenue recognition policy related to our collaboration agreements, refer to Note 2 in our audited consolidated financial statements included elsewhere in this prospectus.
+For additional information about our revenue recognition policy related to our collaboration agreements, refer to Note 2 in our consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K.